Project 1 on Machine Learning, deadline October 7 (midnight), 2024

 The function will be defined for \(x,y\in [0,1]\).
 In a sense, our data are thus scaled to a particular domain for the input values.

-Our first step will be to perform an OLS regression analysis of this function, trying out a polynomial fit with an \(x\) and \(y\) dependence of the form \([x, y, x^2, y^2, xy, \dots]\).
+Our first step will be to perform an OLS regression analysis of this function, trying out a polynomial fit with an \(x\) and a \(y\) dependence of the form \([x, y, x^2, y^2, xy, \dots]\).
 We will also include bootstrap first as a resampling technique.
 After that we will include the cross-validation technique.

 We can use a uniform distribution to set up the arrays of values for \(x\) and \(y\), or as in the example below just a set of fixed values for \(x\) and \(y\) with a given step size.
 We will fit a function (for example a polynomial) of \(x\) and \(y\).
 Thereafter we will repeat much of the same procedure using the Ridge and Lasso regression methods, introducing thus a dependence on the bias (penalty) \(\lambda\).